aheimsbakk/ansible-role-xrdp_server/README.md

 Sets up desktop sharing with RDP.
 Install [neutrinolabs](https://github.com/neutrinolabs) XRDP server and a desktop environment.

+* Lock screen is disabled.
+* GUI options suspend is turned off.
+* Shutdown and reboot is disabled from GUI.

 ## Version

+* `1.0.0` --- Ubuntu works, Fedora works without sound
 * `main` --- latest development release, not for production

 ## Requirements